 Of course, the home value is not just what’s inside the house.
-Home appraisers will always review the structural integrity and the quality of construction from the outside as well.
+The home appraiser will always review the structural integrity and the quality of construction from the outside as well.
 They will walk around the outside of the home, taking notes on the state of the gutters, if any, and exterior.
-If the lot offers plenty of space for parking, for example, that's something the appraiser will take into consideration as well.
+If the lot offers plenty of space for parking, for example, that’s something the appraiser will take into consideration as well.

 7. Take a Drive

-Good home appraisers will also be very observant when approaching or leaving a home.
+A good home appraiser will also be very observant when approaching or leaving a home.
 What are the surrounding homes and buildings like?
 Are there businesses that make undesirable neighbors?
 Everything that exists near a home has the potential to positively or negatively impact that home’s value.